itential/itential-mcp/docs/tools.md

 - **get_instances** - Get all instances of a Lifecycle Manager resource with instance data and last actions
 - **describe_instance** - Get detailed information about a specific resource instance
 - **run_action** - Execute a lifecycle action on a resource instance with input parameters and job tracking
+- **get_action_executions** - Get action execution history from Lifecycle Manager filtered by resource and instance

 ## Operations Manager (`operations_manager.py`)
 **Group Tags:** `operations_manager`